tinacms/tina.io/content/docs/tinacms-context.md

 - `query` and `variables`: These are the same values that you would use for the [backend data-fetching](/docs/features/data-fetching/).
 - `data`: This is the production value that gets passed through to the response unchanged in production.

-## The `RouteMapping` Plugin
+## Accessing contextual-editing from the CMS

+At this point, when your editors go to `/your-page-url` in edit-mode, they will be able to edit and see those changes reflected in real-time.
+Next, let's wire up the CMS so that users will be navigated to that same editing experience when clicking any document in the Document List (instead of seeing the basic editor).

+To accomplish this, we will make use of the `RouteMappingPlugin`.

+### The `RouteMappingPlugin`

-The `RouteMapping` Plugin is used in the Collection List pages to route to a Document's "Contextual Editing" view rather than the default "Fullscreen Editing" view.
+The `RouteMappingPlugin` is used in the Collection List pages to route to a Document's "Contextual Editing" view rather than the default "Fullscreen Editing" view.

 ```ts
 RouteMappingPlugin(mapper: (collection: Collection, document: Document) => string | undefined)